 Today, on her kitchen counter, she still keeps the photo from the day she signed the papers for her new house alongside the family photos in her home in Sunnyside.
 Caraway likes the exterior brick that goes all the way around the house – not just on the front – and the Jacuzzi tub in the master bathroom.
 Homework and books crowd the kitchen table.

-Caraway is one of more than 350 homeowners who have bought homes built through the city’s Land Assemblage Redevelopment Authority’s (LARA) affordable housing program that acquires vacant, tax-delinquent lots and sells them cheaply to builders who promise to build and sell homes at affordable rates on the lots.
+Caraway is one of only roughly 350 homeowners who have bought homes built through the city’s Land Assemblage Redevelopment Authority’s (LARA) affordable housing program that acquires vacant, tax-delinquent lots and sells them cheaply to builders who promise to build and sell homes at affordable rates on the lots.
 It’s a program that shows promise for those who participate but has moved slowly over the years.

 Through a separate city program, Caraway was also able to receive down payment assistance too.
 But LARA goes a step beyond encouraging homeownership, by aimimg to incentivize homebuilding in historical, economically disadvantaged neighborhoods.